Welcome to Catnapin's Meet the Artist Page

 a.k.a.
 Jo Cox, a.k.a.
 Jojie

 "Images come to me, dancing in my head, solidifying into forms that must be given life.
-The act of carving, painting, or writing is a fluid expression of the birth of the subject from the medium.
+The act of carving, painting, photography, or writing is a fluid expression of the birth of the subject from the medium.
 I am in another world while I work and am always surprised upon seeing the finished product."

 "The subtlety and extravagance of color is ever present.
 Be it in nature, paint, stone, wood, or word.
 Color fills creation with living space."